Validating SSH Fingerprints

 - In the inventory pane, expand the Virtual Infrastructure node and click Untrusted.

 - In the working area, Veeam Backup & Replication will display a list of machines whose fingerprints need to be validated.
 Check fingerprints of the machines in the list and validate them in one of the following ways:

 - To validate fingerprints of all untrusted machines at once, select the Untrusted node in the inventory pane and click Trust All on the ribbon.
 Alternatively, you can right-click the Untrusted node and select Trust all.

 - To validate a fingerprint of a specific computer in the list, select the necessary computer in the working area and click Trust on the ribbon.
 Alternatively, you can right-click the computer and select Trust.

-If the SSH public key fingerprint of a Linux host is changed, Veeam Backup & Replication places this host in the Unavailable folder.
+If the SSH public key fingerprint of a Linux host is changed, Veeam Backup & Replication places this host in the Unavailable node.
 To be able to use this server, do the following:

 - In the Backup Infrastructure view, expand the Managed Servers node and select Unavailable.